Deadly Nightshade

 • Anticholinergic

-Helps block the action of acetylcholine in the parasympathetic nervous system.
-This slows down secretions and smooth muscle activity (e.g. less saliva, reduced gut motility, dilated pupils).
+Helps block the action of acetylcholine at parasympathetic nerve endings.
+This slows secretions and smooth muscle activity (e.g., reduced saliva, reduced gut motility, dilated pupils).

 • Antispasmodic